-- Mobile, Expeditionary Network – As in the civilian world, communication and connectivity have fundamentally changed in the last 20 years.
+- Mobile, Expeditionary Network – As in the civilian world, communication and connectivity has fundamentally changed in the last 20 years.
 The need to reliably and accurately communicate and pass information where it is needed is essential to any future conflict.

 - Air Missile Defense – Potential adversaries are constantly looking at new methods to degrade America’s fighting capabilities and it is essential to evolve to aggressively defend our forces in the face of these new threats.

 - Soldier Lethality – Every soldier that is placed in harm’s way is valuable.
-How do we make our soldiers as lethal as possible so in theory, we will need to put fewer of them in the line of fire?
+How do we make our soldiers as lethal as possible so, in theory, we will need to put fewer of them in the line of fire?

 According to BreakingDefense.com, the Army plans to spend over $13 billion on these “Big Six” over the five years from 2020 to 2024.

-In addition to these six priorities, the AFC will work alongside the other three commands to modernize their doctrines, systems and practices such as decisions on supplying equipment and innovating future strategy and doctrine for training purposes.
+In addition to these six priorities, the AFC will work alongside the other three commands to modernize their doctrines, systems, and practices such as decisions on supplying equipment and innovating future strategy and doctrine for training purposes.

 Who Is Leading AFC?